Carol Connors (actress): Early life

-Connors was born in New Jersey and grew up in New Jersey and Texas.
+Connors was born in New Jersey on November 13, 1952, and grew up in New Jersey and Texas.

 Career

 Connors began her adult entertainment career in the early 1970s, achieving fame in Deep Throat (1972) and The Erotic Adventures of Candy (1978).
-She also starred in Gail Palmer's Candy Goes to Hollywood (1979) and directed and starred in Desire for Men (1981).

-Connors also appeared on The Gong Show, where she eventually became one of Chuck Barris's introducers.
-Her debut on the program, in 1977, was as a song-and-dance contestant.
+Connors went on to appear on NBC's amateur-talent contest The Gong Show.
+Her debut on the program, in 1977, between porn assignments, was as a song-and-dance contestant.
 Said Connors, "I was awarded nine points by the two men judges and two points by Jaye P. Morgan, one for each ... bosom."
-She was subsequently invited back for frequent appearances as one of the hostesses who introduced Barris at the start of the show.
-Her Gong Show appearances were parodied in Candy Goes To Hollywood.
+She eventually became one of the hit show's compères who would introduce host Chuck Barris.

+Her Gong Show appearances were parodied in Gail Palmer's 1979 porn film Candy Goes To Hollywood, in which she starred alongside Wendy O. Williams, John Leslie, and Richard Pacheco.

-Connors appeared alongside Aldo Ray in Sweet Savage (1979), a pornographic western film.
-The movie was shot on location at Apacheland, a movie ranch in Apache Junction, Arizona.
+When actor Aldo Ray decided to work in the 1979 pornographic western Sweet Savage in a non-sexual part, Connors was one of the movie's protagonists.
+The movie was shot at Apacheland, a movie ranch in Apache Junction, Arizona.

+In 1981, Connors directed and starred, along with Long Jeanne Silver, in Desire for Men.